kavlani/coding-challenge/README.md

-Insight Data Engineering - Coding Challenge solution by Kamal Avlani
+Insight - Coding Challenge solution by Kamal Avlani
 ====================================================================

 # Table of Contents